catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

    ```

 3) Go get the dragonflybsd image to copy onto a USB stick from here: https://mirror-master.dragonflybsd.org/snapshots/x86_64/
+   A snapshot is necessary to get the Ethernet (re0) and audio drivers.
      ```
      Choose the DragonFly-x86_64-LATEST-BOOT.tar.bz2 file.
      Decompress this and flash to a USB stick.
 On Windows one can use Rufus (https://rufus.ie/en/) or dd from any Gnu/Linux or BSD system.
      ```

-4) Test that the BIOS changes and USB stick are working.
+5) Test that the BIOS changes and USB stick are working.
    ```
      Plug in the USB stick and reboot the laptop.
      At power up when the keyboard lights flash, press F12.
      Select the USB stick from the menu to boot from it.
    ```
-5) If the boot is successful inspect the dmesg boot log.
+6) If the boot is successful inspect the dmesg boot log.
 If unsuccessful go look for the trouble.
    ```
    Do not install the system.